ACCESSIBILITY

 Please visit the admission desk for information on accessibility upon arrival.

-- Booth Western Art Museum parking is located on Gilmer Street across from the Museum (shared parking with Tabernacle Baptist Church).
+- Booth Western Art Museum parking is located on Gilmer Street across from the Museum at Tabernacle Baptist Church.
 Designated parking spaces for vehicles with a disability permit are available in the parking lot; all spaces are available on a first-come, first-served basis.
 Bus parking is also available.
 Security staff are available for visitors needing assistance.
 Please call 770-387-1300 upon arrival.

-- The Museum’s galleries, Blevins Bistro, and Store are all accessible by elevator.
+- All Museum levels are all accessible by elevator.
 Visitors may use manual or power wheelchairs or scooters and manually powered mobility aids such as walkers, crutches, and canes throughout the Museum, including galleries.
 Please note, the Museum has manual wheelchairs available on a first-come, first-served basis.

 - All restrooms include an accessible stall as well as baby-changing facilities.
 CLICK HERE for a map with restroom locations.
 An adult changing station is located in the restroom next to the Ballroom on the first floor.